Maikon/personal_blog/_posts/2014-06-12-tmux-ssh-pairing.md

 ---
 layout: post
 title: "Pairing using Tmux and SSH"
-category: post
+category: blog
+tag:
+- tmux
+- pair programming
+- vim
 ---

 [Tmux](http://tmux.sourceforge.net/) is a new tool I've started using since joining 8th Light as it's an extremely efficient way of boosting your workflow and manage your various projects.
 Tmux stands for terminal multiplexer.
 What does this mean?
 Tmux page:

 *It lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal.
 And do a lot more.*